Consistent and Invariant Generalization Learning for Short-video Misinformation Detection: Experiments

 \subsubsection{General domain experiments}

-Another point worth discussing is whether solving the differences between different domains will interfere with misinformation detection in the general domain.
-As shown in Table \ref{tab:2}, we conducted a thorough comparison using multiple indicators and multiple methods on two short-video misinformation detection datasets, FakeTT and FakeSV.

-In the FakeSV dataset, DOCTOR achieved 84.91\% accuracy and 84.70\% F1.
+As shown in Table \ref{tab:2}, another point worth discussing is whether solving the differences between different domains will interfere with misinformation detection in the general domain. \textbf{(1)} In the FakeSV dataset, DOCTOR achieved 84.91\% accuracy and 84.70\% F1.
 The overall performance is better than most existing short-video misinformation detection methods and some large language models.
 From the perspective of truth and misinformation, the DOCTOR is more effective in improving the method of identifying truth (Precision: 83.46\%, Recall: 82.57\%, F1: 83.67\%).
-DOCTOR is also very competitive in identifying misinformation methods.

-In the FakeTT dataset, DOCTOR also has great advantages, achieving 78.92\% of accuracy and 78.04\% of F1.
+DOCTOR is also very competitive in identifying misinformation methods; \textbf{(2)} In the FakeTT dataset, DOCTOR also has great advantages, achieving 78.92\% of accuracy and 78.04\% of F1.
 This result surpasses other methods.
 Similarly, as mentioned above, there are similar performance trends in the real class and fake class.